Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Editors Score:8.5/10

-Nextiva is our choice as the best business phone service for customer support.
-The provider offers 24/7 phone support, live web chat during peak hours, ticketing and email.
-Along with responsive customer service, Nextiva provides smart call routing and digital engagement tools.
+Nextiva is our choice for the best business phone service for customer support.
+This provider offers 24/7 phone support, live chat during peak hours, plus ticketing and email, along with smart call routing and digital engagement tools.

 Thumbs Up Pros

-• Nextiva provides around-the-clock phone support and business-friendly web chat hours, including weekends.
+• Nextiva provides 24/7 phone support and business-friendly web chat hours, including weekends.

-• The platform’s omnichannel capabilities help small businesses manage customer expectations across e-commerce and social media channels.
+• Its omnichannel capabilities help small businesses manage customer interactions across messaging, live chat and social channels.

-• Companies can easily adjust call flows with Nextiva’s schedule-based, virtual receptionist and advanced routing options.
+• Companies can easily adjust call flows with schedule-based routing, a virtual receptionist and advanced routing options.

 Thumbs Down Cons

-• Nextiva doesn’t offer a business phone-only subscription, which increases the starting price above most competitors.
+• Nextiva doesn't offer a phone-only plan, which raises the starting price compared to simpler VoIP providers.

 Editor's Rating8.5/10